hablapps/AllRoadsLeadToKdb/technical-post/TrafficQProjectRecords.md

              89:"rainfall"}
 ```

 We just have to change the key by the value of the dictionary.
-Note that in the following functions an object from the Python world is being passed to a kdb/q function.
-If Python objects have a direct translation in q, such as dictionaries, they can be passed as attributes in pykx functions.
-Underneath, pykx takes care of accommodating it to q.
+Note that in the following functions an object from the Python world is being passed to a q function.
+If Python objects have a direct translation in q, such as dictionaries, they can be passed as attributes to PyKX functions.
+Underneath, PyKX takes care of transforming it to q.

 ```python